How to Calculate Percentage Difference in Excel?

 We can also show the change between two amounts as a percentage in excel.

-This means that we can choose to show that by how much percentage the amount has reduced.
+This means that we can choose to show that by how much percentage the amount has been reduced.

 - Use the following data to find a percentage difference between the two numbers.